 The real estate and mortgage spaces are changing every day.
 From mortgage rates to housing prices, it can be difficult for home buyers and homeowners to stay up to speed on all that is happening.
 In an effort to help the entire industry, we worked hard to offer insight throughout 2019.

 Whether you are in the market to buy a home in 2020, own a home or you’re a real estate agent, we’ve compiled the top news and insights from 2019.
-We expect even more change and developments in the space in 2020, but here’s the most popular blog posts from 2019.
+We expect even more change and developments in the space in 2020, but here are the most popular blog posts from 2019.

 1. 7 ways real estate agents can help you